.

 The placing of the fan on the coffin seems to have been the catalyst for this piece of art showing a normal woman who ended up having a far from normal life but it’s also a symbol of femininity.
 It was unveiled in 2019.
 Two things to note are firstly the material used i.e. cast iron which gives it the rusty appearance and symbolises the end of the glory days of the Habsburg Empire.
 Secondly, in the summer season between April and October is acts as a cooling spray fountain and so fulfills the function of a fan i.e. to cool you down.
 The creator was Czech artist Martina Hozova who was commissioned by the Prague 6 district.

-If you want to see this and the Sand Gate take the tram 22 towards the castle and get off at the stop called Kralovstvi Letohradek (walk to the side street called U Písecká brány and turn right).
+If you want to see this and the Sand Gate take the tram 22 or 23 towards the castle and get off at the stop called Kralovstvi Letohradek (walk to the side street called U Písecká brány and turn right).
 After you’ve seen the gate/fan then between April and October you’ll cross the road into the Prague Castle Imperial Gardens and walk through there to get to the Castle.

 Something Related or a Few Minutes Away